LambWhispers/Basic-Webcam-Recognition/README.md

 ## Contributing

-There just only me, Lamb Whispers.
+There is just only me, Lamb Whispers.
 ![108906351_p2](https://github.com/user-attachments/assets/b539d123-e1ef-4663-8820-98dd0a905103)